mesosphere/dcos-docs-site/pages/dkp/kaptain/2.1.0/tutorials/ngc/index.md

 You do not need to download, nor install anything to be able to access the NGC catalog.
 You can visit NVIDIA's [NGC catalog page][NGC_catalog] directly or access it from your Kaptain instance.
 However, you have to set the default entry point for Jupyter Lab first.

 In your Kubeflow profile, create a custom configuration for a notebook server to launch in Jupyter Lab.
-Specify the `user-namespace` where you want to create the notebook.
+Specify the `kubeflow-profile` where you want to create the notebook.

 1. Create or edit a `PodDefault` YAML file: